coderefinery/ase-workshop-2019/ase-talk.md

 ---
 # Test-first development
-* It is a design methodology
+* It is a design methodology.
-* "It helps developers build high quality code by forcing them to write testable code and by concretizing requirements" --David Scott Bernstein [1]
+* "It helps developers build high quality code by forcing them to write testable code and by concretizing requirements." --David Scott Bernstein [1]

 ???
 We are not talking QA here...
 - Emphasize testing behavior - not edge cases.
 - Thinking about QA-cases is a separate task.
-- TDD is  ping-pong between the outside-in view, where you write the test, and the inside-out view, where write code meeting the requirement the test represents.
 - You are used to making hypothesis as a part of your scientific training.
 This is nothing new.
-- Once the test passes, the tests serves as confirmation of behavior.
-If the tests breaks, some intend behavior is absent.
+- ..but you partly know what you will create, but you are not sure how it will be used.

 ---